SimpleStepper/Google-Advanced-Analytics-Capstone/README.md

 ![image](https://github.com/user-attachments/assets/fad4f2d4-ad35-49a0-8550-10139c17e13f)

 ### 5. Latest evaluation compared to Average Monthly Hours
-- Model is similar to #3, employees that work over 260 hours are more likely to churn, depsite high evaluation ratings.
+- Employees that work over 260 hours are more likely to churn, depsite high evaluation ratings.
 - Evaluation ratings are biased to be higher the longer a employee works each month.
 - Employees who work less than 150 hours have a lower evaluation and higher churn rate than employees working in the 150 - 220 hours range.